For many expats, including myself, Transferwise has quickly become the best way to send money to Thailand.

 It's super easy and once you've set up your account, it only takes a few minutes to convert and send money to your Thai bank or anywhere else.

 Use the link below to get your first transfer for free (up to 500£).

-You can't open a borderless account in Thailand with Transferwise but you can use the platform to exchange currency to Thai Baht, hold Thai Baht and transfer money to your Thai Bank account.
+Yes you can use Wise in Thailand.
+You can use it to exchange currency to Thai Baht, hold Thai Baht and transfer money to a Thai Bank account.

-Yes, you can withdraw at ATMs in Thailand with your Transferwise credit or debit card.
+Yes, you can withdraw at ATMs in Thailand with your Wise card.

-Make sure you choose to be billed into the local currency to benefit from the best exchange rate from Transferwise, or exchange money to Thai Baht on Transferwise before you withdraw.
+Make sure you choose to be billed into the local currency to benefit from the best exchange rate from Wise, or exchange money to Thai Baht on Wise before you withdraw.

 Note that most ATMs in Thailand charge 220 or 250฿ per withdrawal with an international card so withdraw as much as possible every time you use the ATM to avoid paying too many fees during your trip.

-That's it for my review of Transferwise in Thailand, thanks for reading it til the end.
+That's it for my review of Wise in Thailand, thanks for reading it til the end.

-If you have any questions regarding Transferwise, please feel free to ask me anything in the comments below.
+If you have any questions regarding Wise, ask me anything in the comments below.